magdalenaboch/academic-website/content/preprints/boch2023_aon/index.md

 ---
-title: "Functionally analogous body- and animacy-responsive areas are present in the dog (Canis familiaris) and human occipito-temporal lobe"
+title: "Action observation reveals a network with divergent temporal and parietal lobe engagement in dogs compared to humans"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- "Sabrina Karl"
 - "Isabella C. Wagner"
-- "Sabrina Karl"
+- "Lukas L. Lengersdorff"
 - "Ludwig Huber"
 - "Claus Lamm"